Paris Classical Concerts in Heavenly Settings:

 This church was named after Germain, Bishop of Paris in the 6th century and one of the church’s administrators.The Romanesque tower and nave were rebuilt in the 9th century.
 Eglise Saint-Germain-des-Prés is one of the oldest churches in the capital and now regularly hosts classical music concerts.

-See what’s on at Saint-Germain des Pres and book classical concerts online here >
+See what’s on at Saint-Germain des Pres in 2013 and 2014 and book classical concerts online Here

 This Corinthian style Latin Quarter church was constructed in 1733.
 It was used by a variety of different faiths until the late 19th Century, when it became a centre for Catholic social movements.
 Saint Ephrem has outstanding acoustics and is a regular venue for classical music concerts.
 You’ll find a good range of performances at this church.

-See what’s on at Eglise St. Séverin and you can book classical performances online here >
+See what’s on at Eglise St. Roch and you can book classical performances online Here

 In 1290, an act of sacrilege was committed when Jonathas cut a holy wafer and put it into boiling water.
 The water transformed into blood and spilled out into the road.
 Jonathas was burned alive.
 In 1294, Église des Billettes was erected as a chapel of atonement.
 The church subsequently became an important place of pilgrimage.